 Having a load fall through is inevitable.
 Most contracts will have a clause allowing for a TONU.
 There is only a charge if the truck is canceled after a pre-established cut-off time.

-Charged when the shipper fails to load or release the driver and/or trailer in a timely fashion.
+Detention charges are charged when the shipper fails to load or release the driver and/or trailer in a timely fashion.
 Some detention time will be built into the contract.

-When shippers are charged the empty miles for preferred use of a carrier's equipment.
+This charge is the result of when shippers are charged the empty miles for preferred use of a carrier's equipment.